 Words are tricky, they can change and adapt according to the speaker’s needs.
 In English, words are classified into different categories.
 These categories can be varied, and usually, divide words by their uses in this language.
-Some of these categories are verbs, adjectives, nouns or pronouns
+Some of these categories are: verbs, adjectives, nouns or pronouns

-Adverbs are words used to change, describe or add more information about a verb in a sentence.
+Adverbs are words used to change, describe, or add more information about a verb in a sentence.
 An adverb can also modify an adjective or even other adverbs, with the purpose of making the meaning of the sentence clearer.

 Another way of doing this is by looking at their placement in the sentence, which can help when in doubt.
 Most times, adverbs are located immediately before or after the word they’re modifying.
 If there are still doubts about which one is the adverb, then it’s advisable to look for the words that are adding information or describing other words in the sentence.

-Depending on the type of adverb that’s being used, they can tell a person how an action occurs, of where does it happen.
+Depending on the type of adverb that’s being used, they can tell a person how an action occurs, or where does it happen.
 It can also describe when the action happens, or even the frequency of this action.

-These are the words used to make descriptions of the manner or way that something is done.
+These are the words used to make descriptions of the manner or the way that something is done.
 This is excellent to bring more details in the description of an event.

 Some of the most common adverbs of manners are: